-If the nerve is pinched, the flow up and down the inside of the hose is reduced or blocked, meaning nutrients stop flowing.
-Eventually, the membrane starts to lose its healthy ability to transmit tiny electrical charges and the nerve fiber may eventually die.
+When a nerve is trapped at its root, the condition is called “pinched nerve”.
+The condition can be fatal as advanced pinched nerves can result in affecting the quality of the life and can result in permanent nerve damage.
+The nerve is like an optical fiber which has so many fibers encased in an outer sheath.
+When the nerve is pinched, the flow up and down the inside of the nerve is blocked which means a halt in the flow of nutrients.
+So, the membrane loses its ability to transmit charges and the nerve fiber may eventually die.
 When enough fibers stop working, a muscle may not contract and skin may feel numb.

 A pinched nerve in the low back usually is perceived as radiating down the leg.
 Here again, the symptoms the person experiences seem to be traveling into the leg along the usual path.
 This is the basis of referred pain.